Richard Jaeger

-From 1933, Jaeger was a member of Hitler's paramilitary organization, the Sturmabteilung (SA).
+From 1933, Jaeger was a member of Hitler's paramilitary organization, the Sturmabteilung (SA), and was a member of the Wehrmacht from 1939-1945.
 From 1949 to 1980 Jaeger was a member of German Bundestag.
+He prominently supported the reintroduction of the death penalty in the 1960s, despite in the 1950s rallying against it and advocating for pardoning Nazi war criminals sentenced to death.
 From 1972 to 1974, Jaeger was President of the European Documentation and Information Centre (CEDI).

+He was also President of the German Atlantic Society from 1957-90 and Head of the German Delegation to the UNCHR from 1984-90.
 He was married and had six children.